fac-13/JIKTDEVS/README.md

 https://fac-13.github.io/JIKTDEVS/

 ## Useful features for your concern
-- We have ensured our website is accessable to visually impared and blind users, so your website can reach a wider audience.
+- We have ensured our website is accessible to visually impaired and blind users, so your website can reach a wider audience.
 - We took a mobile first approach so the website is easily viewable on mobile phones, tablets and desktops.
 -  We have used a navigation bar so you can quickly move the sections of our website.